-In our society, data shows that we are becoming less socially connected over time and that loneliness has become widespread.
-Isolation can increase the risk of mental health conditions such as depression and anxiety, as well as other physical health conditions.
+In our society, data shows that we are becoming less socially connected over time and that loneliness has become widespread.29 Isolation can increase the risk of mental health conditions such as depression and anxiety, as well as other physical health conditions.

-Among children, studies have shown that the increased risk of depression and anxiety associated with loneliness can remain high up to nine years later.
-The social disconnection and isolation due to physical distancing, remote schooling, and cancellation of group activities during the COVID-19 pandemic had profound impacts on our youth.
-Interviews with youth-serving organizations found that some in-person youth activities have resumed, but we are still rebuilding infrastructure for many in-person activities across the region.
-COVID-19 also disrupted the lives of older teenagers transitioning into adulthood-a group that was already at risk, reporting the highest rates of loneliness among adults in our society.
+Among children, studies have shown that the increased risk of depression and anxiety associated with loneliness can remain high up to nine years later.30 The social disconnection and isolation due to physical distancing, remote schooling, and cancellation of group activities We are biologically wired to need social connection.

+during the COVID-19 pandemic had profound impacts on our youth.
+Interviews with youthserving organizations found that some in-person youth activities have resumed, but we are still rebuilding infrastructure for many in-person activities across the region.
+COVID-19 also disrupted the lives of older teenagers transitioning into adulthood-a group that was already at risk, reporting the highest rates of loneliness among adults in our society.31